-Where to Watch: Stream on the Roku Channel.
-You can rent/buy on Digital and DVD.
+Where to Watch: Stream on the various STARZ apps (including STARZ Amazon Prime Channel).
+You can also rent/buy on Digital and DVD.

 Why You Should Watch: Because Jane Austen fans are fantastic!
 Austenland is also cheeky, romantic, witty, and hilarious.
 Plus, could there have ever been a better Jane than Keri Russell?
 JJ Feild and Jane Seymour also star.

-Where to Watch: Stream on Pure Flix and Tubi.
-You can also buy on Digital (Amazon, iTunes) and DVD.
+Where to Watch: Stream on IMDB TV, Pure Flix, Plex, Hoopla, Roku Channel, and Tubi.
+You can also buy on Digital (Amazon, Apple) and DVD.